Operation Ruben

 Operation Ruben (Bosnian, Croatian and Serbian: Akcija Ruben/Акција Рубен) was a police raid operation targeting what police said were suspected radical Islamists in the Republika Srpska, an entity of Bosnia and Herzegovina.
 It commenced on 6 May 2015, following an attack on a police station in Zvornik.
 Several people were arrested a week after the attack.
+The operation has been subject to criticism by Bosniak politicians.

 Background

-On 27 April 2015, local Nerdin Ibrić (born 1991), a radical Islamist, attacked a police station in Zvornik.
+On 27 April 2015, Nerdin Ibrić, a radical Islamist, attacked a police station in Zvornik.
 He killed one police officer and wounded two others before he was shot dead by other police officers.
-Soon after Ibrić's two friends were arrested, the police expanded its investigation to include other radical Islamists, some of whom were also veterans of the Syrian Civil War.
-The police suspect that the village of Dubnica near Kalesija is one of the major gathering points of radical Islamists.
-Soon after the attack, Dodik met with Serbian President Tomislav Nikolić and Prime Minister Aleksandar Vučić, asking them for intelligence and counter-terrorism assistance.
+Soon after, two of Ibrić's associates were arrested.

+The police theorized that the village of Dubnica near Kalesija was one of the major gathering points of radical Islamists.
+Following the attack, Dodik met with Serbian President Tomislav Nikolić and Prime Minister Aleksandar Vučić, asking them for intelligence and counter-terrorism assistance.

 Operation

-The Interior Ministry spokesman Milan Salamandija said that the search was underway in 32 locations within Republika Srpska.
+On 6 May 2015, the police of Republika Srpska launched an operation aimed at "rooting out radical islamists", leading to more arrests.
+It was carried out exclusively by Bosnian Serb police.
+The Interior Ministry spokesman Milan Salamandija stated that 32 locations within Republika Srpska were searched.
 Salamandija said those detained were suspected of having "made supplies of weapons and explosives aimed at committing terrorist acts against the institutions of the Republika Srpska and their representatives".
-He added that the suspects "belong to radical movements, have fought in or returned from Syria, or were recruiters of jihadists.
-We found a certain amount of arms and ammunition, bulletproof vests, uniforms and propaganda material for recruitment."
+He added that the suspects "belong to radical movements, have fought in or returned from Syria, from which they returned as jihadist recruits.
+We found a certain amount of weapons and ammunition, bulletproof vests, equipment in the form of uniforms and propaganda material for recruitment."
+At least 30 people, all of whom are ethnic Bosniaks, were taken into custody.